Journal

 safety

 Holiday let health and safety is so important!
 We all like to think we are very cautious and unlikely to get caught out by accidents and injuries.
 Although these don’t happen frequently, accidents do happen!
-If they do, you need to ensure you have followed any laws/ rules that apply to renting out your holiday home and that you are protected against legal action.
+If they do, you need to ensure you have followed any laws/rules that apply to renting out your holiday home and that you are protected against legal action.

 Gas Safety

 You need to make sure that you have a landlord Gas Safety Record (Gas Safety Certificate) also known as a CP12 certificate.
 You will need to keep these certificates for a minimum of two years.
-We will be able to keep these on file for you.

 Carbon Monoxide